Biden reaches deal to let Sanders keep hundreds of delegates

 Separately, Biden aides remain in negotiations with Sanders and grassroots progressive groups over a range of policy matters.
 When Sanders endorsed Biden, the two men announced six such policy working groups on health care, immigration, the economy, criminal justice, climate action and education.

-Biden has noted for months that his policy slate already is to the left of previous Democratic nominees, including Clinton and former President Barack Obama.
-His challenge is making that sale while navigating a progressive flank that remains skeptical of his decades in the party establishment and reaching out to independents and even moderate Republicans disenchanted with Trump.
+Biden has noted for months that his policy slate already is to the left of previous Democratic nominees, including Clinton and Barack Obama.
+Biden’s challenge is making that sale while navigating a progressive flank that remains skeptical of his decades in the party establishment and reaching out to independents and even moderate Republicans disenchanted with President Donald Trump.

 As part of that process, Biden has moved toward Sanders on college tuition proposals, calling for four-year public college and university to be tuition-free to students from households earning up to $125,000 in annual income.
 Biden had previously called only for two-year colleges to be tuition free.